schollii/pypubsub/docs/installation.rst

     ============ =========== =========== =============
          \        Windows 7   Linux(++)     OSX
     ============ =========== =========== =============
-    Python 2.4.4  0/64(*)      n/t         n/t
-    Python 2.5    63/64(**)    n/t         n/t
-    Python 2.6    64/64        n/t         64/64
     Python 2.7    64/64        64/64       64/64
-    PyPy 2.1      63/64(+)     n/t         n/t
-    Python 3.2    64/64        64/64       n/t
-    Python 3.3    64/64        n/t         n/t
-    Python 3.4a4  64/64        n/t         n/t
     ============ =========== =========== =============

     Notes:
-    (*) Due to relative imports; also, required two test harness files (nose/failure.py and nose/capture.py) to be patched (one line each): change BaseException (introduced in Python 2.5) to Exception.
-    (**) A dozen failures could be easily corrected by replacing use of __self__, not available in py25, by im_self.
-Once the patch saved in tests folder is applied to root of working copy, only one failure remains, related to listener naming, not something that would affect use of pypubsub in an application.
-    (+) All failures appear related to lifetime of weak references being longer than cpython's, need gc.collect() in tests so in practice likely ok.
     (++) Tested on Fedora, OpenSuse, and Ubuntu.

 Please post on pypubsub forum (see :ref:`label-support` section) if you have